-A summary of our investments in joint ventures and share of income from such joint ventures, excluding Klépierre, follows.
+A summary of our equity method investments and share of income from such investments, excluding Klépierre, follows.
 We acquired additional controlling interests in nine properties in the Mills transaction on March 22, 2012.
 These previously unconsolidated properties became consolidated properties as of their acquisition date.
-Finally, during 2012, we disposed of our joint venture interests in one mall and three non-core retail properties.
+During 2012, we disposed of our joint venture interests in one mall and three retail properties.
 The results of operations of the properties for all of these 2012 transactions are classified as loss from operations of discontinued joint venture interests in the accompanying joint venture statements of operations.
-Balance sheet information for the joint ventures is as follows:
+In 2013, we disposed of one retail property.
+The gain on disposal is reported in gain on disposal of discontinued operations, net in the accompanying joint venture statements of operations.
+Balance sheet information for these investments is as follows: